Gas Transmission Integrity Management (GT IM) Overview

 For an overview of the progress being made under the gas transmission pipeline integrity management (GT IM) regulations, please see the Performance Measures page.
 There you will find graphs and charts which depict progress and other aspects of operator implementation of the GT IM regulations.
 You will also find a link to the data provided by pipeline operators in accordance with these regulations.

-Other GT IM menu links on the left provide additional information, including an operator IM process flowchart and a fact sheet that summarizes key requirements of the GT IM regulations; details of the GT IM regulations; a glossary of related terminology; FAQs; and, other information useful in more fully understanding these regulations.
+Other GT IM menu links on the left provide additional information, including a fact sheet that summarizes key requirements of the GT IM regulations; details of the GT IM regulations; a glossary of related terminology; FAQs; and, other information useful in more fully understanding these regulations.